alangpierce/sucrase/README.md

 that you're targeting a modern JS runtime (e.g. Node.js 8 or latest Chrome) and focuses on compiling non-standard language extensions: JSX, TypeScript, and Flow.
 Because of this smaller scope, Sucrase can get away with an architecture that is much more performant but less extensible and maintainable.
+Sucrase's parser is forked from Babel's parser (so Sucrase is indebted to Babel and wouldn't be possible without it) and trims it down to focus on a small subset of what Babel solves.
+If it fits your use case, hopefully Sucrase can speed up your development experience!

 **Current state:** The project is in active development.
 It is about 20x faster than Babel and about 8x faster than TypeScript, and it has been tested on